pedrojmendoza/geofencing-workshop/creating_webapp.md

 In order to create it, please follow the instructions detailed in the [Amplify React Tutorial](https://docs.amplify.aws/start/getting-started/installation/q/integration/react).

-Please note that when you initialize Amplify, it will create a new AWS profile on your Cloud9 environment and these credentials will be used.
+1. As part of the [Prerequisites](https://docs.amplify.aws/start/getting-started/installation/q/integration/react) you will be initializing Amplify and that will create a new AWS profile on your Cloud9 environment and these credentials will be used.

+2. Once initialize, feel free to [Set up fullstack project](https://docs.amplify.aws/start/getting-started/setup/q/integration/react) using the provided instructions.

-When creating the API key for your API (as part of the *Connect API and database to the app* step), you might want to use a value larger than 7 days for its expiration (we used 1 year expiration instead).
+3. When [Connecting the API and database to the app](https://docs.amplify.aws/start/getting-started/data-model/q/integration/react), you will be asked about the expiration of your API key, you might want to use a value larger than 7 days for its expiration (we used 1 year expiration instead).

-When defining the GraphQL schema (as part of the *Connect API and database to the app* step and before the initial *amplify push* to deploy the backend), please replace the contents of the **amplify/backend/api/myapi/schema.graphql** file with the following definition:
+Before the initial *amplify push* to deploy the backend), please replace the contents of the **amplify/backend/api/myapi/schema.graphql** file with the following definition:

 ```
 type Geofence @model {